Connection

 epochs, both as a scholar and a musician: His programs unite musicians from widely different

-cultures and musical backgrounds
+cultures and musical backgrounds and mediate

 between past and present, Early Music and living traditions.